RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 The application does not need to take any configuration before calling this API.
 Everything will be set up automatically.

 completionHandler may returns error or nil.
 If nil returns, audio transmission is complete.
-After the audio transmission is completed, returns back to the microphone input automatically.
+After the audio transmission is completed, returns back to the default device input automatically.

 ```objectivec
 /**